Cyber Attacks, Data Hacks, Privacy Breaches

-For businesses large and small, the need to address data protection and General Data Protection Regulation (GDPR) vulnerabilities have never been more pressing.
-From May 2018, the GDPR will sanction fines for breaches of either 4% of your business’s global turnover or up to €20million – whichever is greater.
+For businesses large and small, privacy breaches can have dire consequences and from 25 May 2018, the new General Data Protection Regulations (GDPR) will sanction fines for breaches of either 4% of your business’s global turnover or up to €20million – whichever is greater.
+Could your business really cope with such a hit?
 This could have very serious consequences for your business; our specialist solicitors can help.

 We regularly assist businesses of all sizes with data protection and GDPR issues.
 Our team will not only provide a comprehensive assessment, inventory and mapping of your data and audit your business but support you in all aspects related to data protection.
 To discuss your specific needs and concerns with an expert practitioner who can help, call us today on 0151 659 1070 or complete our online enquiry form and we will get back to you right away.